KK-mp4/Shape-Stacker-v4/README.md

             chunk.root_tag["Level"]["Biomes"].value = array
 ```

-7. Don't forget to remove orange wool after all those steps and watch [this](https://youtu.be/uJSre9uzo-E) video for more information.
+8. Don't forget to remove orange wool after all those steps and watch [this](https://youtu.be/uJSre9uzo-E) video for more information.

+## Change Log
+v4.1:
+- added shifting in X direction (may be bugged, leave an issue if encounter one)

+v4.0
+- sets biome
+- automatic roof building

 ## License
 This program is licensed under the MIT License.
 Please read the License file to know about the usage terms and conditions.